justinfarrelldev/open-ctp-server/README.md

 This is the Open Call to Power Server project, or Open CTP Server for short.

 This is a fan-developed backend for the Call to Power series of games which intends to bring multiplayer to the franchise in a meaningful way.

+This project is neither made nor sponsored by Activision.
+See `LICENSE.md` for more details.

 ## Goals